-Start your visit in L.A. with these great things to do
+Plan what do to in L.A. with these 20 great places to visit

 Italian-born tile-setter Simon Rodia began building the Watts Towers using nothing but scrap metal in the 1920s.
 Scaling the towers with a window-washer’s belt and bucket, he decorated them over the next three decades with consumer objects, such as green glass from bottles of 7-Up or Canada Dry and tiles from Malibu Pottery, as well as jewelry, marble and seashells.
 There are 17 of these intriguing structures, the tallest stretches nearly 100 feet into the sky.
 They still exude a kind of spectral beauty years after they were built.

 Find more weird and fun ways to explore L.A.

 There's nothing cartoonish about the Walt Disney Concert Hall, which is the crown jewel of the LA Music Center.
 Designed by Frank Gehry, the auditorium has an open platform stage and some of the finest acoustics you'll find anywhere in the world—plus a semi-secret garden.
 The Hall is home to the internationally acclaimed LA Philharmonic, led by Gustavo Dudamel, and the LA Master Chorale, but offers a surprisingly varied program of concerts and performances throughout the year.